-(A) The Applicant must identify and notify all Neighborhood Organizations on record with the county or the state as of 30 days prior to the beginning of the Application Acceptance Period and whose boundaries include the entire proposed Development Site.
+(A) The Applicant must identify and notify all Neighborhood Organizations on record with the county or the state as of 30 days prior to the beginning of the Application Acceptance

+Period and whose boundaries include the entire proposed Development Site.
 As used in this section, "on record with the state" means on record with the Secretary of State.

-(B) The Applicant must list, in the certification form provided in the pre-application and Application, all Neighborhood Organizations on record with the county or state as of 30 days prior to the beginning of the Application Acceptance Period and whose boundaries include the proposed Development Site.

-(2) Notification Recipients.
-No later than the date the Application is submitted, notification must be sent to all of the entities identified in subparagraphs (A) - (H) of this paragraph.
+- (B) The Applicant must list, in the certification form provided in the pre-application and Application, all Neighborhood Organizations on record with the county or state as of 30 days prior to the beginning of the Application Acceptance Period and whose boundaries include the proposed Development Site. - (2) Notification Recipients.
+No later than the date the Application is submitted, notification must be sent to all of the entities identified in subparagraphs (A) (H) of this paragraph.
 Developments located in an Extra Territorial Jurisdiction (ETJ) of a city are required to notify both city and county officials.
 The notifications may be sent by e-mail, fax or mail with return receipt requested or similar tracking mechanism.
 A template for the notification is included in the Application Notification Template provided in the Application.
-Evidence of notification is required to retain proof of delivery in the event it is requested by the Department.
+Evidence of notification is required in the form of a certification provided in the Application.
+The Applicant is required to retain proof of delivery in the event it is requested by the Department.
 Evidence of proof of delivery is demonstrated by a signed receipt for mail or courier delivery and confirmation of receipt by recipient for fax and e-mail.
-Officials to be notified are those in office at the time the Application is submitted.
+Officials to be notified are those in office at the time the Application is submitted; however, a mailed notification that is addressed to the entity or officeholder rather than a specific person is acceptable so long as it is mailed to the correct address and otherwise meets all requirements.
 Note that between the time of pre-application (if made) and full Application, the boundaries of their jurisdictions may change.
 Meetings and discussions do not constitute notification.
-Recipients include:

-(A) Neighborhood Organizations on record with the state or county as of 30 days prior to the beginning of the Application Acceptance Period whose boundaries include the entire Development Site;

-(B) Superintendent of the school district in which the Development Site is located;

-(C) Presiding officer of the board of trustees of the school district in which the Development Site is located;

-(D) Mayor of the municipality (if the Development Site is within a municipality or its extraterritorial jurisdiction);

-(E) All elected members of the Governing Body of the municipality (if the Development Site is within a municipality or its extraterritorial jurisdiction);

-(F) Presiding officer of the Governing Body of the county in which the Development Site is located;

-(G) All elected members of the Governing Body of the county in which the Development Site is located; and
+Recipients include: - (A) Neighborhood Organizations on record with the state or county as of 30 days prior to the beginning of the Application Acceptance Period whose boundaries include the entire Development Site; - (B) Superintendent of the school district in which the Development Site is located; - (C) Presiding officer of the board of trustees of the school district in which the Development Site is located; - (D) Mayor of the municipality (if the Development Site is within a municipality or its extraterritorial jurisdiction); - (E) All elected members of the Governing Body of the municipality (if the Development Site is within a municipality or its extraterritorial jurisdiction); - (F) Presiding officer of the Governing Body of the county in which the Development Site is located; - (G) All elected members of the Governing Body of the county in which the Development Site is located; and